zbt160/osmocom-bb/README.md

 ##**Section 1**: Installing OSMOCOM-BB and it's dependencies.

+Note: The guide assumes that the working path of the project is the home directory.
+One can change the project path to ones own convenience.
 ###**1.1** Set up `libosmocore`.

 libosmocore is a library with various utility functions that were originally developed as part of the OpenBSC project, but which are of a more generic nature and thus useful to (at least) other programs that we develop in the sphere of Free Software / Open Source mobile communications.